 - Pasta – I use gluten-free brown rice vegetable spirals.
 This tri-color pasta adds fiber and color from the spinach, carrot, and tomato than traditional pasta.
 Other swap-outs are whole wheat pasta or bean flour pasta like lentil or chickpea.

 What type of Feta Cheese is Best in Recipes?

-- Feta Cheese Ingredients – Feta, a flavorful creamy cheese cured in brine, is a staple in Greek cuisine and the Mediterranean Diet.
-It has a tangy, sharp flavor and is a source of protein, calcium, and healthy fats.
+- Feta Cheese Ingredients – Feta, a flavorful, creamy cheese cured in brine, is a staple in Greek cuisine and the Mediterranean Diet.
+It has a tangy, sharp flavor and is a protein, calcium, and healthy fats source.
 Feta cheese made in the EU is from 100% sheep’s milk but may contain up to 30% goat’s milk.
 Feta produced in the United States and other countries could be made from cow’s milk or a combination of kinds of milk.
 Look at the package if you have an ingredient preference.

 How to Store and Reheat?

 Store leftovers in a lidded glass container for up to three days.
-You can eat the leftovers cold or heat them in the microwave.
-Warm on reheat or 80% for one minute at a time until it has reached your desired temperature.
+You can eat the portions cold or heat them in the microwave.
+Warm on reheat or 80% for one minute until it has reached your desired temperature.
 You want to take the chill off the dish but not so long that the feta cheese melts.
 If it seems a little dry, add some water or olive oil.